Chart Color Schemes

 Rye features high concentrations of lone person households, with a lower-than-average median household size

-Family households constitute 66.9% of all households, including 22.6% couples with children, 33.5% couples without children, and 10.0% single parent families.
-Non-family households account for the remaining 33.1%, with lone person households at 30.2% and group households comprising 2.8%.
-The median household size is 2.2 people, smaller than Greater Melbourne's average of 2.4.
+Family households account for 66.9% of all households, including 22.6% couples with children, 33.5% couples without children, and 10.0% single parent families.
+Non-family households constitute the remaining 33.1%, with lone person households at 30.2% and group households comprising 2.8% of the total.
+The median household size is 2.2 people, which is smaller than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households